ejfox/website/content/blog/md/computer-setup-2019.md

 ---

 # Computer setup
 I’m a big fan of [preparation](https://ejfox.com/blog/step-zero/).
-There is some part of my personality that identifies with preppers who assemble “go bags” in case of emergency.
+There is some part of my personality that identifies with preppers who assemble [go bags](https://en.wikipedia.org/wiki/Survival_kit) in case of emergency.
 It’s the same instinct that made me want to buy a manual transmission for my first car.
 That way I could be sure I could drive any car I encountered.

 My technological set-up is similar.
 There are a lot of things in place that one could argue I don’t need right now, or don’t use regularly, or could be done a bit more automatically.